ArduanovDanil/validator/docs/guide/en/result.md

 # Result test changes

-The validation result is an object containing of errors occurred during validation.
+The validation's result is an object containing of errors occurred during validation.

 ## Is validation successful?